Jacob Panken: Career

 Running for re-election in 1927, Panken declined to accept endorsement from both the Republican and Communist parties and was defeated in his re-election bid.
 The 1927 election was the first in the New York City boroughs of Manhattan and Brooklyn to use voting machines in all districts.
 The result of the election was challenged, with allegations of vote rigging, including an allegation that the lever for Panken's name was rendered inoperable in one district.

 The Socialist weekly The New Leader was livid, running a banner headline that "Tammany Thugs" had stolen the election for Democratic candidate Abraham Harawitz:

 "The polling places of the 4th assembly district...were scenes of the most disgraceful election stealing.

 "In all cases the Tammany election officials were flanked by a collection of gangsters who aided in the intimidation of voters who were being deprived of their votes.
 The Socialist [poll] watchers who made protests over the procedure were brutalized.
 The voters were threatened, brow-beaten, and flustered.
 Notorious gangsters, gunmen, and pimps were on hand in full force taking orders from the Tammany leaders....

 "In one polling place a watcher had a gun poked into his ribs and a second later a thug struck him from behind, laying him out; in another polling place a gangster threw tear powder into the eyes of the two Socialist watchers just as the voting machine was being opened for recording of the votes; Socialist watchers were refused the right to note the results tabulated on the machines.
 Many were ejected and threatened."

-Following his defeat, Panken ran again as a Socialist candidate for Congress in 1930 and for Chief Judge in 1932.
+Following his defeat, Panken ran again as a Socialist candidate for Congress in 1930 and for Chief Judge of the Court of Appeals in 1932.

 Panken and several other prominent New York politicos c.
 1938.

 Seated (L-R): Joseph Weinberg, Dr. Chaim Zhitlowsky, Baruch Charney Vladeck, and Fiorello LaGuardia.

 Standing: Joseph Baskin, David Dubinsky, Judge Jacob Panken, and Judge Charles Solomon.

 During the bitter internal party fight that swept the Socialist Party during the second half of the 1930s, Panken was a committed adherent of the so-called "Old Guard faction" headed by Louis Waldman and James Oneal.
 In 1936, he exited the SPA along with his co-thinkers to help found the Social Democratic Federation.
+He was also active in the American Labor Party, running once more for the Supreme Court as its candidate in 1939.